Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Mei 2025 15.31.38 UTC
+- WIB: Minggu, 4 Mei 2025 16.26.05 UTC
-- WITA: Minggu, 4 Mei 2025 16.31.38 UTC
+- WITA: Minggu, 4 Mei 2025 17.26.05 UTC
-- WIT: Minggu, 4 Mei 2025 17.31.38 UTC
+- WIT: Minggu, 4 Mei 2025 18.26.05 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature